 The Group has no identified risk with regard to environmental regulations currently in force.
 There have been no known breaches by the Group of any regulations.

 SHARE OPTIONS

 Un-issued Shares

-As at the date of this report, there were 25,000 unissued ordinary shares under options.
-Refer to Note 17 of the financial statements for further details of the options outstanding.
+As at the date of this report, there were zero un-issued ordinary shares under options.
+Refer to Note 17 of the financial statements for further details of movement of options throughout the year.